jsdev2/lesson16/README.md

 ---

 <a name = "codealong1"></a>
-## Create with Firebase (15 min)
+## 6. Create with Firebase (15 min)

-Before we completely dive in, to give you context, here's what I'll be building for demo purposes:
+Before we completely dive in, to give you context, here's what we'll be building for demo purposes:

 ---